-Note: Athlete(s) in Sport Class T11 and T12 under this rule shall refer to athlete(s) and/or guide-runner(s).
-In the event a breach of the rule committed by a guide-runner resulting in warning, or disqualification the accompanying athlete shall be consequently warned or disqualified.
+Note: Unless otherwise stated, in relation to athletes in Sport Classes T11 and T12, any reference under this rule to "athlete" shall be interpreted as referring to both the athlete(s) and/or their guide-runner(s).
+In the event of a breach of a rule being committed by a guide-runner resulting in a warning or disqualification then the accompanying athlete shall consequently be warned or disqualified.

-The position of the start of a race shall be denoted by a white line 50mm wide.
+1. The position of the start of a race shall be denoted by a white line 50mm wide.
 In all races not run in lanes the start line shall be curved, so that all the athletes start the same distance from the finish.
 Starting positions in events at all distances shall be numbered from left to right, facing the direction of running.